samshapley/OrchestrAI/README.md

 - `ai.py` - Manages interactions with the OpenAI API.
 - `modules.py` - Contains available modules and their logic.
 - `orchestrate.py` - Loads modules and pipelines, constructs a Directed Acyclic Graph (DAG) of operations, and executes them in the    correct order.
+- `codebase_manager.py` - Manages the generated codebase.
+Extraction of code from responses, alongside codebase update and compression.
-- `helpers.py` - Provides helper functions, including loading system prompts, parsing chat data, and writing code files.
+- `helpers.py` - Provides helper functions.

 We store pipeline.yml files in the pipelines folder.
 This allows you to create multiple pipelines for different tasks.
 You can specify which pipeline the agent runs in the config.yml file.